Characterizing quantile-varying covariate effects under the accelerated failure time model: Model Definition

 As with the specification of $V$, there are numerous possible choices of baseline distribution characterizing $S_0$, both fully parametric and semi-parametric.
 Parametric specifications have several advantages in this setting: they are computationally efficient, well-defined across all quantiles, have tractible inverse survivor functions, and can lead to improved efficiency in smaller samples.
 Two such parametric specifications are the log-Normal baseline distribution with survivor function defined by $S_0(t\mid \mu, \sigma) =1 - \Phi(\log t - \mu)/\sigma^2$ where $\Phi(\cdot)$ is the standard normal distribution function, and the Weibull baseline distribution defined by $S_0(t\mid \mu, \sigma) = \exp\left\{ \left[t\times\exp(-\mu)\right]^{\sigma} \right\}$.
 Let $\bphi = (\mu,\sigma)\trans$ denote the collection of parameters corresponding to the baseline distribution.

 Nevertheless, an important benefit of the Bayesian paradigm is the well-established literature on semi-parametric AFT survival models with flexible baseline distributions, such as Dirichlet process mixture (DPM) models \citep{lee2017accelerated} and Polya tree priors \citep{hanson2009semiparametric}.
-Here we propose a transformed Bernstein polynomial (TBP) prior for $S_0$ following \citep{zhou2018unified}, which defines a parametric centering distribution having survivor function $S^{*}_{0}(t\mid \bphi)$ (such as the Weibull or log-Normal defined above), then applies a transformation using Bernstein polynomial functions to can flexibly capture a wide array of distributions.
-Formally, define the Beta($a,b$) distribution function

-and a vector $\bw$ of length $K$ such that $\sum_{k=1}^K w_k = 1$.
-Then the baseline survivor function is the linear combination
+Here we consider a transformed Bernstein polynomial (TBP) prior for $S_0$ following \citep{zhou2018unified}, which defines a parametric centering distribution having survivor function $S^{*}_{0}(t\mid \bphi)$ (such as the Weibull or log-Normal defined above), then applies a transformation on the quantile scale using Bernstein polynomial functions to capture a wide array of distributions.
+Formally, define a vector $\bw$ of length $K$ such that $\sum_{k=1}^K w_k = 1$, and the Beta($a,b$) distribution function $G(p \mid a,b) = \Gamma(a+b)[\Gamma(a)\Gamma(b)]^{-1} p^{a-1}(1-p)^{b-1}$.
+Then the baseline survivor function is

 Because the domain of $G$ and the range of $S^{*}_0$ are both [0,1], this represents a flexible spline transformation of the centering parametric distribution on the scale of survival quantiles.
-In particular, if $\bw = (J^{-1},J^{-1},\dots,J^{-1})\trans$, then $S_0 = S^{*}_0$, so the TBP specification contains the centering parametric model, but can also characterize a wide array of survival distribution shapes.
+In particular, if $\bw = (J^{-1},J^{-1},\dots,J^{-1})\trans$, then $S_0 = S^{*}_0$, so the TBP specification contains the centering parametric model, but can characterize a wide array of survival distribution shapes.
 An illustration is provided in Appendix~\ref{sec:tbp_detail} of the Supplementary Materials.
-To complete the Bayesian specification, we place a $\Dirichlet(\theta)$ prior on $\bw$ with $\theta >0$, where larger values of $\theta$ correspond to tighter concentration of the elements of $\bw$ around $J^{-1}$ and therefore tighter concentration of $S_0$ around $S^{*}_0$.
+Finally, we place a $\Dirichlet(\theta)$ prior on $\bw$ with $\theta >0$, where larger values of $\theta$ correspond to tighter concentration of the elements of $\bw$ around $J^{-1}$ and therefore tighter concentration of $S_0$ around $S^{*}_0$.